 Our Story

-My grandfather was a Lebanese chef from Kfarsghab, a mountain village in northern Lebanon, whose passion for food and his home country has always deeply moved me.
+My grandfather was a Lebanese chef from Kfarsghab, a village in northern Lebanon, whose passion for food and his home country has always deeply moved me.
 After leaving Lebanon, he began his culinary journey in Australia, where he owned a restaurant on Bondi Beach before eventually bringing his talent and traditions to the United States.
 He later spent many years cooking in Philadelphia, unknowingly planting the roots for the path I follow today.
-My mother, who held her father’s recipes close, passed them on to me with the same care and reverence he taught her.
-Through her, I learned that food is something we carry, something that connects us across time and distance.
+Our family kept his memory alive through culture and, most importantly, Lebanese food.